 While those orthocenter formulas may look way easier than the previous instructions on how to find the coordinates of the center, you probably don't have the triangle's angles, α, β, and γ, provided, do you?

 So you'll probably need to find them first.
 Use the Pythagorean theorem to find the length of the triangle's sides.
 Then apply the law of cosines to find the angles of the triangle.
-Our orthocenter calculator has all of this built in.
+Our orthocenter calculator has all of this built in, but if you want to do it step by step, then you can use the Pythagorean theorem calculator and law of cosines calculator.

 Orthocenter properties and trivia